 Like the Crawleys, we had to “leave the stage” (as Baba put it, “silazimo sa pozornice”) upon which we had performed our familial duties and served our church and people and had to accept “civilian life” and acclimate to a new world, much of which might even dismiss how we lived as antiquated and comical.
 I just know when I watch the Crawleys line up to greet their many guests, dress for a nice three course dinner replete with pleasant and appropriate conversation and dishes and pastries a la Baba and my mother of which Mrs. Patmore (the Crawley’s cook) would have stood in awe, I can’t help but relate and feel a deep sense of gratitude and pride.

 Why such a wide following of Downton Abbey, despite modern distaste for much of what their life comprised and stood for?
 There is a reason Americans (the alleged example of democracy) are so enthralled with royal personages and wish to create royalty of politicians (the Kennedy family and their “Camelot” years) and of actors and television personalities; Oprah, the “queen of talk”, or Madonna, “the queen of pop”.
-I think of spiritual leaders like Sveti Nikolai then of Oprah’s description of Lady Gaga during an interview with the singer as a ‘spiritual leader of our time’ (I paraphrase).
-My point is not to diminish the achievements of any of these people, but when one speaks of nobility and royalty, be it secular or spiritual, does the shoe really fit?
+I think of spiritual leader and Sveti (Saint) Nikolai comes to mind then to hear of Oprah’s description of Lady Gaga during an interview with the singer as a ‘spiritual leader of our time’ (I paraphrase)… My point is not to diminish the achievements of any of these people, but when one speaks of nobility and royalty, be it secular or spiritual, does the shoe really fit?
 If it did, I somehow doubt Downton Abbey would be the meteoric success it has been.